Updated: December 9, 2025

 - The best way to travel in Portugal is to be prepared.
 Arrive early to make sure that you have time to buy a ticket and find the right platform.
 To save money, you can also easily buy a ticket online.

 Portugal transportation is well serviced by its massive bus arsenal.
-You can get almost anywhere in Portugal by bus or by coach, with long-distance buses also being comfortable and modern and many having air-conditioning and Wi-Fi.
-Bus services tend to be more extensive than trains.
+You can get almost anywhere in Portugal by bus or by coach, with long-distance buses also being comfortable and modern, and many having air-conditioning and Wi-Fi.
+Bus services tend to be more extensive than trains and cheaper.

-Not only are trams beautiful and paint a glorious picture of the past, but they remain one of the most popular ways to get around the city.
-Lisbon during rush hour by car is not for the faint-hearted so taking the metro or tram makes things much easier.
-You will also find trams in many other major cities in Portugal, and they are a solid option to get around easily.
+Not only are trams beautiful and paint a glorious picture of the past, but they also remain one of the most popular ways to get around the city.
+Lisbon during rush hour by car is not for the faint-hearted, so taking the metro or tram makes things much easier, whether you are seeking to enjoy luxury shopping in Portugal or head to a charming park to spend the afternoon.

 Driving in Portugal is largely pretty straightforward, and should you choose to rent a car, you’ll find it to be pretty affordable, particularly if you rent one outside the peak Portugal tourism season.
 A major EU-funded construction program improved roads across Portugal, particularly in previously remote areas such as Central Portugal.
 As such, looking at a map, a minor route can turn out to be an easy-to-drive highway.